SupremeHuaji/MoonGeo/README.md

 * Effective stress analysis
 * Mathematical utilities and tools

-The library is actively developed and aims to provide comprehensive coverage of geotechnical engineering calculations while being optimized for MoonBit.#   M o o n G e o  
+The library is actively developed and aims to provide comprehensive coverage of geotechnical engineering calculations while being optimized for MoonBit.
- 